Update on the Tri-State

 With the Tollway focused on features solely related to congestion relief, the Village must take on the role of encouraging a new design that has minimal impact on the residents of the community.

 The Customer Service and Planning Committee (CSP) promotes the development and implementation of information technology solutions critical to providing quality customer service and revenue generation.
 The Committee reviews technology strategies and business processes for collecting tolls, violation enforcement and customer service.
 In addition, the Committee provides the Board with advice on the strategic direction and planning of infrastructure investments at the conceptual stage, and recommends direction for long-term strategic planning for Tollway infrastructure projects and other programs.

 The Village has an opportunity to provide input to the Tollway prior to the final decision being made.
 All CSP meetings allow time for public discussion.

-The Illinois State Tollway Authority has rescheduled the upcoming meeting date for the Customer Service and Planning Committee will meet Monday, March 13, 2017 and the Tollway Board will meet on Thursday, March 23, 2017.
-Attendance at both meetings is encouraged.
+The Illinois State Tollway Authority has rescheduled the upcoming meeting date for the Customer Service and Planning Committee will meet May 18 ,2017, at 10am.
+Attendance is encouraged.
 Again, time is made available at these meetings for public discussion.
 Click here for more meeting information.

 Local Public Discussions